 The bill amends K.S.A.
 2024 Supp.
-66-101j to authorize electric public utilities in Kansas to implement economic development rate schedules that provide discounts on electric service rates for new or expanded facilities of industrial or commercial customers.
+66-101j to allow electric public utilities in Kansas to offer economic development rate schedules that provide discounts on electric service rates for new or expanded facilities of industrial or commercial customers.
 These customers must not be in the business of selling goods or services directly to the public and must meet specific criteria, including having incentives from economic development agencies, qualifying for non-residential service, and not receiving discounts from other agreements.
 The bill outlines eligibility requirements based on peak demand and load factors, with specific conditions for discounts applicable to different types of facilities.

 Statutes affected: